Understand how 4 important types of data migrations work and decide when to enter data manually

 As a rule of thumb, you should manually enter any tables with fewer than 100 records.
 Examples might be payment terms, payment modes, delivery terms, delivery modes, company chains, item groups, customer groups, vendor groups, and others.

-If you want to learn more about working with Connectivity Studio or the other Business Integration Solutions, please send me a note.
+If you want to learn more about working with Connectivity Studio or the other Business Integration Solutions, please get in touch with To-Increase.